emilydolson/lab_handbook/index.md

 [Shuttle information](https://case.edu/access-services/transportation/shuttles)
 ## lab onboarding - badge access, etc
-If you are a brand new member of the lab, please add yourself to the lab census by filling out this [google form](https://forms.gle/FxfgNXQyLtege3x69)!
+If you are a new member of the lab, please add yourself to the lab census by filling out this [google form](https://forms.gle/FxfgNXQyLtege3x69)!
 A working lab census can be found in the appendix, including contact info and research interests of all current members.